 Fila was born in Miami, Florida, and began pouring himself into sketches as a child.
 He attended Design and Architecture Senior High (DASH), where he was first exposed to urban culture and street art.
 The danger, intrigue, and urgency associated with graffiti would become one of the central themes in his development.
 Throughout his formal schooling, he spent alot of time in dilapidated buildings making his mark.
 Fila attended Columbus College of Art and Design, one of the oldest and largest private art and design colleges in the U.S. and graduated with a B.F.A.

-After college, Fila returned to Miami where he searched for work as an illustrator, but always kept painting during his free time.
+After, he returned to Miami where he freelanced as an illustrator, and painted during his free time.

-It was one of those paintings, "Erin", a 13-foot, posterior-view nude painted on a mural in the Miami Design District that helped catapult his notoriety when an anonymous passersby protested the sight of the half-naked woman on busy Biscayne Boulevard by buffing it.
+It was "Erin", a 13-foot, posterior-view nude painted in the Miami Design District that helped catapult his notoriety when an anonymous passersby protested the sight of the half-naked woman on busy Biscayne Boulevard by buffing it.